The What, Why & How of “Sticky Elements” for WordPress Theme

 This part of sticky elements is quite simple because you just have to add text, a phone number, and maybe hyperlink to your email and implement it to your site.
 One thing to note when creating a sticky information box is that you need to ensure that it’s not a distraction.

 Get Responsive with a Sticky Email Signup

 When you’re operating a website or an e-commerce platform, building a database of your target market is important.
 One of the best ways to do this is to get your visitors to subscribe to your newsletter or offers by providing their email address.

 This is where sticky forms come in to help build your mailing list.
 You have to find a good way encouraging people to share this information, sticky elements CSS will do the rest.

 You can implement a sticky form on the top of the page or on the sidebar.
 You can also link it at various points in the site where you can use your call to action to encourage them to sign up.

 The stick form can also be utilised along with a WordPress sticky header that is prominently displayed without being overly distracting.
 But this doesn’t mean that you can’t use it in different places for people to sign up.

 Social media drives traffic to your website, so it important to keep engaging with social platforms to remain prominent.
 For example, if you have a blog on your website, add social buttons so your visitors can easily share it with their social media page.

 A good way to go about it is to use sticky social media buttons to go along with your content.
 There are loads of plugins that can help you add sticky social buttons on WordPress, so make sure that you take advantage of it.

 When choosing your sticky social buttons, make sure that it works with your theme and goes along with the overall design.
-Further, make sure that it works on mobile platforms as well (TemplateToaster makes this process easy).
+Further, make sure that it works on mobile platforms as well (TemplateToaster WordPress website builder makes this process easy).